grodansparadis/vscp-demo-pico-fridge-ctrl/README.md

 The hardware is ethernet connected and uses a NTC thermistor for temperature readings and then current temperature values is calculated using the Steinhart–Hart equation.
 There are some good information on thermistors [here](https://en.wikipedia.org/wiki/Thermistor).

+There is a dumb sister project [here]() that use no communication and connection to the world, just a hard setpoint and a LCD display.

 ## MQTT

 ### Publish topic